Pros and Cons of Selling a Home Without a Realtor

 1. You Get Full Control of the Process

 The For Sale By Owner approach also speeds up the sales process.
 When you communicate directly with prospective buyers, making key decisions is much faster.
-You can quickly respond to their inquiries and close the deal without dealing with the countless back-and-forth of having a middleman.
+You can quickly respond to their inquiries and close the deal without the countless back-and-forth of having a middleman.

 Cons of Selling Your Home Without a Realtor